top of page

 into the musical universe of Lea Dasenka

-Intuitive, spontaneous and constantly renewed creation, my practice of sound healing is like diving into deep waters, a form of watsu on dry land where I guide and connect heart-soul-spirit to the sound of my voice and my instruments, where the body enters into vibration with the elements.
-I sing in a language of my own that resonates with Naranja shamanic frame drum; I make my Koshi carillons Aqua, Ignis and Aria dance and dialogue; I handle the Pangi seeds; I play and spatialise the Ocean drum (...)
-Like a dive into the heart of inner landscapes, each musical offering is an opportunity to get as close as possible to the Senti, to one's native vibratory frequency, to one's life energy.
+Intuitive, spontaneous and constantly renewed creation, my practice of sound care is like diving into deep waters, a form of watsu on dry land where I guide and connect heart-soul-spirit to the sound of my voice and my instruments, where the body enters into vibration with the elements.
+I sing in a language of my own that resonates with Naranja shamanic frame drum; I make my Koshi carillons Aqua, Ignis and Aria dance and dialogue; I handle the Pangi seeds; I play and spatialise the Ocean drum, Cauris in a bouquet or even two tibetan bellsLike a dive into the heart of inner landscapes, each musical offering is an opportunity to get as close as possible to the Senti, to one's native vibratory frequency, to one's life energy.

 "Sacred percussion echoes the human pulse.
 The pulsation of our mother's blood is our first continuous experience in the womb.
 We grow to the rhythms of her body.
 It is this archaic sensation that the priestess reproduces with her frame drum.
 By striking it, she perpetuates this creative process and weaves the rhythmic cord that will link the individual to his community, his environment and the cosmos".